 "People used to talk about carbon miles...now they are starting to talk about 'water miles'," she says, "and the industry has to take notice of that."

-Regen is not standing still in the innovation game - they are looking at applying their irrigation service to crops as well as pasture, possibly brassica, maize and barley.
-They are also looking at international markets like India, the US and South America, a logical step for some home-grown kiwi ingenuity.
+Regen is not standing still in the innovation game - it is looking at applying its irrigation service to crops as well as pasture, possibly brassica, maize and barley.
+It is also looking at international markets like India, the US and South America, a logical step for some home-grown Kiwi ingenuity.